kalki7/Computer-Networks/ARP with IP,MAC Generation/readme.md

 Now the server will check whether the client's IP is in the ip_used file which implies that it belongs to the network or not.
 The server will also be prompted with the client's IP address for a connection.
 After which the server and client will be able to communicate.

 Use CTRL+C to terminate connection

+**UPDATED**
+ARP Packet transmisstion and receieving.

-For further clarification.
+###For further clarification.
 Don't contact me.
 Please.
 Do.
 Not.